 Day 2: Mount Batilamo Hike

-Rejuvenated after spending a chilled out day at your resort, we first recommend a hike to Mount Batilamo, which promises you a worthy trek in Koroyanitu National Heritage Park.
+Rejuvenated after spending a chilled out day at your resort, we first recommend including a hike to Mount Batilamo in your itinerary for Fuji.
+It promises you a worthy trek in Koroyanitu National Heritage Park.
 Feel compensated by a waterfall swim, delectable village food and a panoramic ocean view from the top.

 Consider staying in the national park for the sunset.
 But check in advance if there are options to travel back to your resort the same night.
 For example, if you are staying at the Treasure Island Resort at Mamanuca islands, traveling back after sunset might not be possible.